PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/GettingStarted.md

 New to Pokémon automation?
 This is what this guide is for!

-This guide will walk you through the entire process of automation your game.
+This guide will walk you through the entire process of automating your game.
 This includes everything from what hardware to purchase, to setting it all up, to running them on your Switch.

 But before we begin, we must first introduce some background and terminology.